Born in Belgium | Designed in Scotland | Ridden Worldwide

 Framesets:

-Rubber cable ports: always fit the rubber port to the frame first, then the cables into the frame, will a small amount of grease to assist.
+HUP evo: rubber cable ports: always fit the rubber port to the frame first, then the cables into the frame, will a small amount of grease to assist.

-Cable orientation: we always orientate the cables, to enter the frame on the opposite side to the shifter/lever.
+HUP evo: cable orientation: we always orientate the cables, to enter the frame on the opposite side to the shifter/lever.
 Creates a smooth cable shape and stops paint rub damage on the head tube.

 Axles: regularly check your axles tightness.
 Torque settings are shown on the end of the axle.
+For axles with a pin-lock nut, always lock the nut with a suitable pin, during tightening.

-Mech hangers: ensure correct torque for retaining bolts = see product page
+Mech hangers: ensure correct torque for retaining bolts = see product page.

 Wheelsets